-The Group's ESG report focuses on its property management services between 1 January 2019 and 31 December 2019 (the "reporting year").
-The reporting scope has expanded this year to cover the headquarter office in Shek Mun, Shatin (the "headquarter office") and all the management offices of public or subsided housing estates managed by the operating subsidiary of the Company, namely Modern Living Property Management Limited (hereafter as the "operating subsidiary").
+The Group's ESG report focuses on its property management services between 1 January 2020 and 31 December 2020 (the "reporting year").
+The reporting scope covers the headquarter office in Shek Mun, Shatin (the "headquarter office") and all the management offices of public or subsided housing estates managed by the operating subsidiary of the Company, namely Modern Living Property Management Limited (hereafter as the "operating subsidiary").

-The following table specifies the details of the management offices of the premises managed by the Company in 2019:
+The following table specifies the details of the management offices of the premises managed by the Company in 2020: